-Unsatisfied requirements on your account for financial aid can cause financial aid delays.
-They can prevent students from receiving financial aid offers or prevent aid from disbursing.
-Students are notified they have unsatisfied requirements via their student MIX email.
+Unsatisfied requirements can cause financial aid delays, prevent students from receiving aid offers, and prevent aid from disbursing.

-- Enter your login credentials ( WVU master ID and password)
+- Enter your login information ( WVU username and password)

-- Review unsatisfied requirements under the "Student Requirements" tab
+- Review unsatisfied requirements on the Home page

-If one of your Unsatisfied Requirements is "Unsatisfied (Outstanding) Task(s)" you will be directed to wvu.verifymyfafsa.com to complete these tasks.
-You will log in with your WVU login credentials.
-If this is your first time logging in, you will be asked to verify your first/last name, date of birth, and social security number.
-More information is available on the Create Verify My FAFSA Account page.
+If one of your requirements is "Unsatisfied (Outstanding) Task(s)" you will be directed to the StudentForms website to complete these tasks.
+You will log in with your WVU username and password.
+If this is your first time, you must verify your first/last name, date of birth, and social security number.
+More information is available on the StudentForms Account webpage.

 What is Verification?

-Visit our Checklists page for financial aid checklists based on your level (undergraduate or graduate).
+Visit our Checklists webpage for financial aid checklists based on your level.

-Are There Additional Requirements if You Have Accepted a Federal Loan?
+Are There Additional Requirements for My Federal Loan?

 After accepting a federal loan, first-time borrowers must complete additional requirements before the loan will disburse:

-What Prevents Financial Aid from Disbursing to a Student's Account?
+What Prevents Financial Aid from Disbursing as Payment to My Student Account?

-Here are the top questions to ask to determine why aid did not release to a student's account:
+Here are the top questions to ask to determine why aid did not disburse:

 - Did you complete a Free Application for Federal Student Aid (FAFSA) for this academic year?

-- The FAFSA needs completed at fafsa.ed.gov every academic year the student is interested in financial aid.
+- The FAFSA must be completed and submitted on the Federal Student Aid website every academic year you are interested in financial aid.

-- See Applying for Aid for more information.
+- See our Applying for Aid webpage for more information.

 - Are you a first-time federal loan borrower?

 - There are additional requirements that must be completed depending on the type of loan.
-See "Are There Additional Requirements if You Have Accepted a Loan?" for more information.
+See "Are There Additional Requirements for My Federal Loan?".

-- Are you interesting in a PLUS Loan or a private loan?
+- Are you interested in a PLUS Loan or a private loan?

 - PLUS and private loans are credit-based loans which require an application.
-See our Loans page for more information on application or additional requirements for disbursement based on loan type.
+See our Loans webpage for more information on application or additional requirements for disbursement based on loan type.

 - Do you have a check for a private loan or private scholarship that needs endorsed?
-If you have a scholarship or private loan check made out to both you and the University, you must endorse the check before we can apply it to your student account.
-You will be contacted via your student MIX email should we receive a check that needs endorsed by you.
+If you have a scholarship or private loan check made out to both you and the University, you must endorse the check before we can apply it as payment.
+You will be contacted via your MIX email should we receive a check that needs endorsed by you.

 - Are you meeting enrollment requirements?

 - Different types of aid can have different enrollment requirements.
-Most loans require at least half-time enrollment for disbursement.
-Most grants and scholarships require full-time enrollment to disburse.
+Most loans require at least half-time enrollment.
+Most grants and scholarships require full-time enrollment.
 See Enrollment Standards for Financial Aid for more information.

-- Are you repeating any courses this term?
+- Are you repeating any courses this semester?

 - Previously passed courses can only be repeated one time and still be eligible for aid and count toward your enrollment requirements for aid.
 Students repeating previously passed courses more than once may experience reduced eligibility for aid.
 See Enrollment Standards for Financial Aid for more information.

-Visit our Exit Counseling page for more information on graduation requirements for loan borrowers.
+Visit our Exit Counseling webpage for more information on graduation requirements for federal loan borrowers.